Frequently Asked Questions

 Number Portability

-Number portability is available and widely implemented across all U.S. carriers.
-This allows users to keep their phone numbers when switching providers.
-While this doesn't directly affect SMS delivery, carriers maintain a central database to ensure proper message routing.
+All U.S. carriers support number portability, allowing users to keep their phone numbers when switching providers.
+Carriers maintain a central database to ensure proper message routing regardless of the current provider.

 Sending SMS to Landlines

-Explicit Written Consent Required: The TCPA mandates obtaining explicit written consent before sending marketing messages.
-This consent must be:
+Explicit Written Consent Required: Obtain explicit written consent before sending marketing messages.
+Your consent must be:

 HELP/STOP and Other Commands